mstuyts/Delicious2MySQL/README.md

 # Delicious2MySQL
 __*An easy PHP script to backup all your [delicious.com](https://delicious.com) links to a MySQL database*__.

+## Requirements
+* An account at https://delicious.com (it's free) with links
+* A MySQL database
+* A webserver (shared hosting is just fine): PHP 5.2 or higher with cURL support on your webserver

 ## Installation
 * Download the latest release of Delicious2MySQL from https://github.com/mstuyts/Delicious2MySQL/releases/latest
 * Extract the archive file